 Based on various research in the field of addiction and recovery, there are stress cues linked to drug use such as people, places, things, and moods.
 But the most important of all triggers is contact with drugs which is responsible for most relapses in those in recovery.
 The most vulnerable are the ones who are not up with their coping skills.
 Being addicted means being aware every moment of the temptations of drug use.
 Coping skills thought in various treatment settings allow one to anticipate and generally come up with a counter move to reduce the chance of relapse.
 There are many who are tempted daily and successfully avoid relapse.

 Is relapse the sign of failure in recovery?

 Relapse is most certainly a setback and it should be considered a temporary one at that.
 As common as relapse is, there are thousands who relapsed and yet went on to successfully stop drug or alcohol abuse.
 These are the ones who are aware of the potential of relapse but the awareness helps them to navigate the dangers so they don't get away from their goal of recovery.

-How concerning is relapse for a recovering person?
+How concerning is a relapse for a recovering person?

-Relapse is not only going back to doing drugs, it is a major concern for everybody involved.
+Relapse is not only going back to doing drugs.
 According to NIDA, "while relapse is a normal part of recovery, for some drugs, it can be very dangerous—even deadly.
 If a person uses as much of the drug as they did before quitting, they can easily overdose because their bodies are no longer adapted to their previous level of drug exposure.
 An overdose happens when the person uses enough of a drug to produce uncomfortable feelings, life-threatening symptoms, or death".

 How relapse can be prevented?